-MND OVERVIEW
+MND Overview

 MND is the name given to a group of diseases in which the nerve cells (neurons) controlling the muscles that enable us to move around, speak, swallow, and breathe fail to work normally and eventually die.
-With no nerves to activate them, the muscles gradually weaken and waste away, and with no residual muscle strength, people with MND are left motionless, mute, and trapped within their once active bodies.
-In the majority, the mind and intellect are normally unaffected by MND.
+With no nerves to activate them, the muscles gradually weaken and waste away, and with no residual muscle strength, MND patients are left motionless, mute, and trapped within their once active bodies.
+In the majority, the mind and intellect are left intact.